tientien1103/tmuzik-be/tmuzik-be/docs/README.md

 ### Playlists

-- [] As a user, I want to be able to add favourite song to my playlist.
+- [] As a user, I want to be able to listen available

 ### Update Profile

-- [] As a user, I want to be able to manage my profile by adding profile picture, and playlist.
+- [] As a user, I want to be able to manage my profile by adding profile picture

 ## Endpoint APIs